Healthy, Wealthy and Dumb: Plot

-Propelled by a stroke of creativity, Curly secures a substantial windfall of $50,000 by virtue of crafting a memorable jingle for a radio competition.
-Subsequently, the collective resolves to adopt a lifestyle akin to affluent individuals, prompting their selection of the opulent accommodations offered by the esteemed Hotel Costa Plente.

-Their accommodation, replete with opulent furnishings, becomes the unwitting canvas for their characteristic clumsiness, resulting in the systematic destruction of numerous expensive items.
+After Curly wins $50,000 by crafting a memorable jingle for a radio competition, the Stooges resolve to adopt an affluent lifestyle.
+They relocate to the Hotel Costa Plente, where their accommodation, replete with opulent furnishings, becomes the unwitting canvas for their characteristic clumsiness, resulting in the systematic destruction of numerous expensive items.

-Concurrently, three cunning opportunists masquerading as affluent widows employ deception to gain entry into the Stooges' quarters.
-Under the pretense of seeking remarriage to wealthy suitors, they ensnare the unwitting trio within their scheme.

-Despite initial success, Curly's realization that exorbitant tax deductions have whittled his winnings down to $4.85 prompts the gentlemen to hastily accede to matrimonial arrangements with the purported widows.
+Concurrently, three cunning young women in arrears for their rent formulate a plan to gain possession of the Stooges' fortune by masquerading as affluent widows seeking remarriage to wealthy suitors.
+While they prepare to implement their scheme, a registered letter is delivered to Curly informing him that exorbitant tax deductions have whittled his winnings down to $4.85.
+When the purported widows introduce themselves, the desperate Stooges need little prompting to accede to matrimonial arrangements.
 However, the facade of affluence swiftly unravels when the true financial state of the Stooges is exposed, leading to a retaliatory act wherein the gold diggers incapacitate their erstwhile suitors with champagne bottles.